perexg/satip-axe/README.md

 Releases:

-  - see to dist directory
+  - see to dist directory - README file

 Requirements: